Apply pulse shaping by interpolating signal using raised-cosine FIR filter

 ans = 1.0000

-Plot the filter frequency response.
+Plot the filter frequency response again.
 The results now show that the passband gain is 0 dB, which is unity gain.

 Usage notes and limitations: